VAlgoLang/valgolang.github.io/source/tutorial.rst

 Constructors
 ^^^^^^^^^^^^

 Data structures baked into the language have constructors.
-These can be invoked using the ``new`` keyword.
+These can be invoked by directly instantiating an instance of the data structure.

 Note that if a data structure (as below) takes generic type arguments in their constructor they must not be omitted.

 .. code :: javascript

-    let stack = new Stack<number>;
+    let stack = Stack<number>();

 Control structures